USS Gridley Vertical Replenishment

-Electronics Technician 2nd Class Inez Hendrickson, from Rapid City, South Dakota, prepares for a vertical replenishment evolution on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Gridley (DDG 101) in the South China Sea, June 11, 2025.
+An MH-60S Sea Hawk helicopter from the "Indians" of Helicopter Sea Combat Squadron (HSC 6) prepares to deliver supplies during a vertical replenishment on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Gridley (DDG 101) in the South China Sea, June 12, 2025.
 Gridley, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy's unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Meyer)

 |Date Taken: